-- PUAF U6228 Comparative Social Welfare Policy, 2016-2023.
+- PUAF U6228 Comparative Social Welfare Policy, 2016-2024.
 This core course explores welfare systems from a comparative perspective and analyzes the political, economic, socio-cultural, and historical factors that shape and sustain them in advanced industrialized countries.
-It pays particular attention to the development of key national social welfare policies, such as social security, health care, unemployment insurance, social assistance, childcare, tax expenditure, and public employment and training, and emerging best practice in these areas. - EMPA U6230 Political Economy Graduate Seminar, 2015-2023.
+It pays particular attention to the development of key national social welfare policies, such as social security, health care, unemployment insurance, social assistance, childcare, tax expenditure, and public employment and training, and emerging best practice in these areas. - EMPA U6230 Political Economy Graduate Seminar, 2015-2024.
 This seminar surveys the defining political economy issues of our time.
 It explores the interplay between politics and economics in the substantive issue areas of trade, finance, investment, development, and redistribution.
-It utilizes the most provocative, influential contributions in multiple disciplines and incorporates a wide range of research methods. - PUAF U6239 Comparative Urban Policy, 2016 Studying global developing cities, such as Rio De Janeiro, Johannesburg, Shanghai, or Mumbai, has never been more important.
+It utilizes the most provocative, influential contributions in multiple disciplines and incorporates a wide range of research methods. - PEPM U4050 Global Leadership Development 2020-2024.
+This mid-career global leadership development course provides intensive, collaborative, and highly interactive hands-on instruction, constructive evaluation, and ample opportunities to transform theory into practice.
+Students will acquire a variety of leadership skills in global contexts, including cross-cultural negotiation strategies, consensus building, collaborative facilitation, persuasion, inclusionary leadership, design-thinking-based problem-solving techniques, and public speaking in knowledge-intensive industries. - PUAF U6239 Comparative Urban Policy, 2016 Studying global developing cities, such as Rio De Janeiro, Johannesburg, Shanghai, or Mumbai, has never been more important.
 In spite of these cities' conspicuous differences, many of them share a set of challenges, including: sprawl, poor sanitation, poverty, inequality, pollution, corruption, crime, and demographic changes.
-This course helps one develop a keener understanding of these challenges and the governance strategies and innovative solutions to these problems. - PUAF U6244 Urban Social Policy, 2017-2021.
+This course helps one develop a keener understanding of these challenges and the governance strategies and innovative solutions to these problems. - PUAF U6244 Urban Social Policy, 2017-2022.
 This course surveys social policymaking processes and outcomes from the perspective of cities in various parts of the world.
 It offers students analytical and empirical tools to better understand urban social problems (e.g., slums, homelessness, youth unemployment, child abuse, health risks) and the corresponding policies that promote more affordable, productive, inclusive, and healthier cities amidst fiscal constraints and intense economic competition. - PEPM U6720 Social Investment & Economic Growth, 2015-2017.
 This economic policy management course investigates the nexus between economic growth and social investment policies (e.g., education, housing, social assistance, labor market policies, and healthcare) and how a variety of factors, including political actors, processes, and institutions, influence the nature of the relationship.